amillert/functional-leetcode/README.md

 ## Functional Scala solutions to the *Leetcode* problems

-The original *Leetcode* datastructures have been turned into custom case class-based ADTs to support easier pattern matching in recursive calls.
+The original *Leetcode* datastructures have been turned into custom case class-based ADTs to support easier pattern matching in the recursive calls.
+The ADTs can be found in the *common* module.

 > EASY:
 - [35.
 Search Insert Position (Day 1)](https://leetcode.com/problems/search-insert-position/),